Get

 Toxic Principles: Diterpene alkaloids

-Larkspur, also known as Delphinium, is highly toxic to cats and is best to keep out of the home and garden.
+Larkspur, also known as Delphinium, is highly toxic to cats and should be kept out of the home and garden.
 Salvia and coneflowers are great alternatives to grow instead and are equally welcoming of birds and bees outside.

 Interestingly, Larkspur’s toxicity levels lessen as the plant matures.
 Even the field conditions can cause the plant’s toxicity to change.